Asmir Begović: Portsmouth

 Begović signed a youth contract with Portsmouth in the summer of 2003 and due to him not having a European Union passport he spent two years on an education visa which prevented him from featuring in matches which involved money being taken on the gate.
 After playing for the youth team he then spent time on loan at La Louvière in Belgium in 2005 where he played twice in the Belgian top flight.
 Begović got his UK visa in the summer of 2006 which allowed him to sign on loan for Macclesfield Town in the 2006–07 season, making his Football League debut in a 1–1 draw at Stockport County on 25 November as an 80th minute substitute, after injury to first choice goalkeeper Jonny Brain.
 His loan spell was cut short, however, as he sustained a knee injury after making just three appearances.
 In August 2007, Begović was loaned to AFC Bournemouth in League One in a deal lasting until January 2008.
-He was recalled back from Bournemouth on 11 October 2007.
+He was recalled from Bournemouth on 11 October 2007.
 On 8 December 2007, Begović was named in Portsmouth's 16-man matchday squad for the first time in a Premier League game in a match against Aston Villa as a substitute.

 In March 2008, he signed for Yeovil Town on loan for a month with Portsmouth having the right to recall him back when they so desired.
 On 29 March Begović made his debut for Yeovil, keeping a clean sheet against Bristol Rovers.
 He was subsequently recalled after making two appearances despite Yeovil trying to re-sign him on an emergency loan.
 The "Glovers" manager Russell Slade revealed in June 2008 that he wanted to sign Begović on loan again after Steve Mildenhall joined Southend United.
 The move was delayed however due to his grandfather dying.
 He rejoined Yeovil on loan, this time for three months in August 2008.
 He made 14 league appearances, keeping three clean sheets in a struggling Yeovil side.

 Begović made his Portsmouth debut against Sunderland in their 3–1 win on 18 May 2009.
 Following his Premier League debut for Pompey Begović expressed his delight.
 "It was fantastic, to make your first Premier League appearance is something I've looked forward to for a long long time."
 He joined Championship team Ipswich Town on loan until 16 January 2010 in October.
 On 23 November Begović was recalled to Portsmouth due to David James being injured, ending his Ipswich Town loan after having played six matches.
 On his return to Fratton Park he went on to play 15 first team matches during the 2009–10 season.